tanteikg/ZKBoo-NW/README.md

 # Dec 2022.
 Author: Tan Teik Guan

 Extended the ZKBoo implementation with more MPC-in-the-head implementations for SHA512 and RIPEMD160.
 We hope to use this as a reference for more post-quantum solutions in the future.

+First use-case is "MPC_ADDRESS": Proof of address ownership without revealing public key